 Coronavirus has significantly changed the way we currently live our lives.
-My wife is a professor at the University of Maryland and she’s seen first hand the impact it’s had on the university.
-Many of the classes are now online and students are adjusting to what this means for the second half of the academic year.
+My wife is a professor at the University of Maryland, and she’s seen first hand the impact it’s had on the university.
+Many of the classes are now online and students are adjusting to what this means for the rest of the academic year.

 The CARES Act also suspended the usage limits on federal loans if you were not able to complete the academic term because of school closures.
 Many loans have duration limits, which means you have to use those funds within a set period, but with schools being closed indefinitely, those limits have been suspended.

 The American Rescue Plan signed into law on March 11, 2021 also provides relief to students with government and federal student loans by allowing students with forgiven loan debt to exclude the discharged debt from their taxable income for tax years 2021 through 2025.